jwiddison/.dotfiles/README.md

 ## System Config Files

-Copy the example config files for kitty, fish, vim, and tmux out of the dotfiles repo and into your system config files.
+Copy the example config files for fish, vim, and tmux out of the dotfiles repo and into your system config files.
 Also copy over the .gitignore and .gitconfig.